 Important information: The pass mark for a module at Level 4/M is 50%.
-In addition, in order to pass the module, students must achieve a minimum of 40% in both components.
+In addition, in order to pass the module, students must pass both assessment components with a minimum of 50%.

 If you do not meet the component level requirements for the module you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 50%.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Each student will receive the mark and individual feedback comments on each piece of submitted coursework, via Canvas.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Each student will receive the mark and individual feedback comments on each piece of submitted coursework, via Canvas.

-Failure Redemption: Submission of additional assignment worth 100%.
+Failure Redemption: Submission of additional assignment worth 100% (capped at 50%).